Best Cave Diving Destinations - Bluewater Dive Travel

 Photos by Tim Yeo.

-Palau's tropical climate means diving is possible year-round, however, the best time is during the dry season from October to May.
-There are a good number of land-based resorts to choose from, to suit all budgets, but diving in Palau is often best enjoyed from a liveaboard.
+Palau's tropical climate means diving is possible year-round; however, the best time is during the dry season from October to May.
+There are a good number of land-based resorts to choose from that suit all budgets, but diving in Palau is often best enjoyed from a liveaboard.

-Flying from the US, most airlines will stop in either Guam, Manila, or Taipei, before heading on to Roman Tmetuchl International Airport (ROR) in Koror, Palau.
+Most airlines fly from the US and stop in Guam, Manila, or Taipei before heading to Roman Tmetuchl International Airport (ROR) in Koror, Palau.
 From here, most resorts and boats are within a 20-minute drive.

 Temperature: 81 to 84oF (27 to 29oC).